timvvvht/AlphaZero-Connect4/README.md

 AlphaZero is an algorithm that trains a reinforcement learning agent through self-play.
 The training examples are states of games, while the 'ground truth' labels are value of a state and policy (probability distribution of actions) of a state.

-AlphaZero uses a [modified version](https://github.com/timvvvht/AlphaZero-Connect4/blob/main/AlphaZero/AlphaZeroMCTS.py) of the Monte Carlo Tree Search (MCTS) that uses the trained network to predict values of states rather than performing rollouts upon traversing to a leaf node.
+AlphaZero uses a [modified version](https://github.com/timvvvht/AlphaZero-Connect4/blob/main/AlphaZero/AlphaZeroMCTS.py) of the Monte Carlo Tree Search (MCTS) which uses the trained network to predict values of states rather than performing rollouts upon traversing to a leaf node.

 ## Training
-Training is done with a multiprocessing, asynchronous approach demonstrated [here](https://github.com/timvvvht/AlphaZero-Connect4/blob/main/AlphaZeroTrainMultiprocessing.py).
+Training was done with a multiprocessing, asynchronous approach demonstrated [here](https://github.com/timvvvht/AlphaZero-Connect4/blob/main/AlphaZeroTrainMultiprocessing.py).

 The agent was trained for 1 week, and was able to defeat the one-step-look-ahead agent consistently very quickly (at around 3000 epochs).

 I then tested the agent against myself.
 While it was difficult to beat, it is not unbeatable, and as Connect4 is a solved game, this agent should theoretically be able to converge to an optimal policy.
-I increased the memory buffer size and started training on it again.
+I then increased the memory buffer size and started training on it again.
 Future updates will be reported.

 ## Codebase